brooksmtownsend/wit2wadm/README.md

 cargo run -- ./hello/wit hello
 ```

-🔮 In the future, this CLI will include support for passing a component directly instead of a WIT directory and world name.

 ### 🐢 wit2wadm Component

 You can build a component that is capable of interpreting a WebAssembly component and returning a Wadm manifest by running `wash build`.